 Broadcast Television Station Reminder: FCC Form 398 Children's Programming Quarterly Reports Due July 10

-By July 10, 2009, all commercial full-power television stations and Class A LPTV stations must prepare and file an FCC Form 398 Children's Programming Report for the Second Quarter of 2009 with the FCC.
+By July 10, 2008, all commercial full-power television stations and Class A LPTV stations must prepare and file an FCC Form 398 Children's Programming Report for the second quarter of 2008 with the FCC.
 By this date, stations must also prepare and place in their public inspection files documentation sufficient to demonstrate their compliance with the limitations on the amount of commercial matter during children's programming.
-Please note, as discussed further below, the FCC Form 398 solicits information regarding full-power stations' digital and analog programming streams.
-Stations should be careful to ensure that their digital programming is compliant with the Commission's programming rules.
+Please note, as discussed further below, the FCC has revised its Form 398 to solicit information regarding full-power stations' digital programming streams, and stations should be careful to ensure that their digital programming is compliant with the Commission's programming rules.

 Children's programming summary

 Under the Commission's rules, commercial full-power television stations and Class A low-power television (LPTV) stations are required to air programming that is responsive to the educational and informational needs of children aged 16 and younger.
 Under the Commission's current license renewal guidelines, stations are generally required to air an average of at least three (3.0) hours of core children's programming per week during the calendar quarter.
 In general, core children's television programming is defined as programming that is designed to meet the educational and informational needs of children aged 16 years or younger as one of its significant purposes, that is at least 30 minutes in length, that is identified throughout the program with the educational/informational (E/I) symbol, and that is aired weekly at a regularly scheduled time between the hours of 7 a.m. and 10 p.m.
 Furthermore, the programming must be identified at the time of airing and to program guide publishers as being “core programming” designed for a specific age range of children.